5 Tips Shoppers Can Use for In-Store Shopping for ‘Black Friday’ 2020

 3. Don’t Neglect Early Bird Discounts

-With Black Friday becoming an unofficial holiday, many stores are offering early bird discounts.
+With Black Friday becoming an unofficial holiday, many are offering early bird discounts.
 If you are willing to go shopping on Thanksgiving, you might be able to take advantage of even better deals.
 These might include phrases such as “doorbuster deals” or “midnight madness.”
 If the store is open on Thanksgiving, then there is a good chance that they are going to have some special deals for early bird shoppers.

 4. Plan the Shopping Day in a Way that Makes Sense, Geographically

 Do not neglect the role that geography is going to play in your shopping day.
-There are lots of stores that are going to have great sales.
+There are lots of that are going to have great sales.
 In addition to looking at the opening hours, you should also brace yourself for traffic that is going to be worse than usual.
 Come up with a strategy that is going to result in the fewest number of hours in the car as possible.
 You want to spend your time shopping, not driving.

 5. Bring the Physical Ads

 If there is a deal that you want, including one that includes a “lowest price guarantee,” then bring the ads as proof.
-Some stores are going to require physical proof while other stores might promise to match the price of any competitor.
+Some are going to require physical proof while other might promise to match the price of any competitor.
 When in doubt, bring the physical ad.
 You don’t want to be fumbling around on your phone with an angry, impatient crowd behind you.

 Get Ready for Black Friday 2020